Single's Inferno: Concept

 Twelve singles are meant to find their love on this island through challenges and getting to know each other throughout the season.
 Something unique to the show is its way of capturing awkward moments between participants and how friendship was formed in addition to love.
-It formed relationships and was a deep dive in learning about one another, not just about the shallow desires of physical relationships.
+Relationships and people take a deep dive into learning about one another, not just the shallow desires of physical relationships.